Close by to Wexford Town

 Enniscorthy Castle

 Drive 40 minutes south, cross country, and dress up as knights at Enniscorthy Castle.
 The costume area will entertain the kids as you take the self-guided tour.
-Play like an early 1900s child with old-school toys of the Roche family, who lived at the Castle until 1950.
+Play like an early 20th century child with old-school toys of the Roche family, who lived at the castle until 1950.
 Head up to the roof to take in stunning views as far as the battleground at Vinegar Hill and see authentic bullet holes – sure to impress the kids.

 The Dunbrody Famine Ship Experience

-Another half-hour inland, board the replica 1840s emigrant boat at The Dunbrody Famine Ship Experience in New Ross.
-Immerse yourself in life below deck as costumed performers guide you through the fateful journey taken by too many, in 1840s Ireland.
+Board the 1840s emigrant boat replica at The Dunbrody Famine Ship Experience in New Ross and learn about life below deck.
+Follow along as costumed performers guide you through the fateful journey taken by many in 1840s Ireland.
 You can get a family ticket and their riverside restaurant makes an ideal lunch pit stop, with a reasonable kids’ menu.

 Dunbrody Abbey and Visitor Centre

-While you’re local, Dunbrody Abbey and Visitor Centre is an impressive, ruined Cistercians Abbey where you’ll learn all about Strongbow’s commission and the Abbey’s demise.
+While you’re local, head over to the Dunbrody Abbey and Visitor Centre, an impressive, ruined Cistercians Abbey where you’ll learn all about Strongbow’s commission and the Abbey’s demise.
 Get lost in one of only two full-size mazes in Ireland, or get some healthy competition going with pitch n’ putt, all on the grounds.

 Hook Lighthouse